 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

 A dental crown is maintained just like a natural tooth.
-Regular brushing and flossing keep your dental crown, and the supporting gum around it, healthy and clean.
+They can break and are vulnerable to decay.
+It is essential to brush and floss regularly to keep your crown and surrounding tissues, healthy and clean.
 Regular cleanings and checkups at your dentist are essential to your oral health.

 You must speak with your insurance provider to find out if they will cover your crown.
 After your initial consultation, we can provide you with a quote to take to your insurance provider.